streetwriters/notesnook/docs/help/contents/attachments-and-files.md

 ### Act on an attachment

-Open an attachment's menu — right click on desktop and web, tap the item on mobile — for:
+Open an attachment's menu — right click desktop and web, tap the item on mobile — for:

 | Action                                           | What it does                                                                  |
 | ------------------------------------------------ | ----------------------------------------------------------------------------- |